 ELECTROPHORESIS is a class of separation techniques in which we separate analytes by their ability to move through a conductive medium-usually an aqueous buffer-in response to an applied electric field.
 In the absence of other effects, cations migrate toward the electric field's negatively charged cathode.
-Cations with larger charge-to-size ratios-which favors ions of larger charge and of smaller size-migrate at a faster rate than larger cations with smaller charges.
+Cations with larger charge-to-size ratios-which favors ions of greater charge and of smaller size-migrate at a faster rate than larger cations with smaller charges.
 Anions migrate toward the positively charged anode and neutral species do not experience the electrical field and remain stationary.

 There are several forms of electrophoresis.
 In slab gel electrophoresis the conducting buffer is retained within a porous gel of agarose or polyacrylamide.
 Slabs are formed by pouring the gel between two glass plates separated by spacers.
 Typical thicknesses are 0.25-1 mm.
-Gel electrophoresis is an important technique in biochemistry where it is frequently used for separating DNA fragments and proteins.
-Although it is a powerful tool for the As we will see shortly, under normal conditions even neutral species and anions migrate toward the cathode. qualitative analysis of complex mixtures, it is less useful for quantitative work.
+Gel electrophoresis is an important technique in biochemistry where it frequently is used to separate DNA fragments and proteins.
+Although it is a powerful tool for the qualitative analysis of complex mixtures, it is less useful for quantitative work.

-In CAPILLARY ELECTROPHORESIS the conducting buffer is retained within a capillary tube whose inner diameter is typically 25-75 μ m.
-Samples are injected into one end of the capillary tube.
-As the sample migrates through the capillary its components separate and elute from the column at different times.
-The resulting ELECTROPHEROGRAM looks similar to a GC or an HPLC chromatogram, providing both qualitative and quantitative information.
+In Capillary Electrophoresis the conducting buffer is retained within a capillary tube with an inner diameter that typically is $25-75~\mu m$.
+The sample is injected into one end of the capillary tube, and as it migrates through the capillary the sample's components separate and elute from the column at different times.
+The resulting Electropherogram looks similar to a GC or an HPLC chromatogram, and provides both qualitative and quantitative information.
 Only capillary electrophoretic methods receive further consideration in this section.